sharadregoti/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 ## Introduction
 The [Tyk Control Plane]({{< ref "tyk-multi-data-centre/mdcb-components.md#control-plane" >}}) will contain all the standard components of a standard Self-Managed installation with the addition of one additional component: the Multi Data Centre Bridge (MDCB).

+## Installing MDCB Component On Linux
+The MDCB component must be able to connect to Redis and MongoDB/PostgreSQL directly from within the Control Plane deployment.
+It does not require access to the Tyk Gateway(s) or Dashboard application.

+The MDCB component will however, by default, expose an RPC service on port 9091, to which the [Tyk Data Plane]({{< ref "tyk-multi-data-centre/mdcb-components.md#data-plane" >}}) data centres, i.e. the worker gateway(s) that serves API traffic, will need connectivity.

 ### Prerequisites
 We will assume that your account manager has provided you with a valid MDCB and Dashboard License and the command to enable you to download the MDCB package.
 We will assume that the following components are up and running in your Controller DC: